Regression-Games/RegressionDocs/docs/studios/unity/tutorials/github_actions.md

 ## Viewing Test Results

-Once a test is done running, you can see your most recent test results within the Regression Games website, within the **History** tab of the [Running Bots](https://play.regression.gg/running-bots) page.
-Within this page, you can download the logs for the run, as well as the replay file.
-Follow the instructions at [here](/studios/unity/unity-sdk/in-editor-replay) for viewing this replay in your local editor.
-Through the logs and replay feature, you can see errors from the bots, validations, and actions that the bot took.
+Once your tests have completed, you can view their results on Regression Games by navigating to the **History** section of the
+[Running Bots](https://play.regression.gg/running-bots) tab.
+From this page you can download bot logs for the test session which contain output from your bot-code.
+You can also download in-game replay data which can be loaded in the Unity Editor to watch the movements and actions of each bot, as well as analyze the validations they performed.
+See the [In-Editor Replay](/studios/unity/unity-sdk/in-editor-replay) for instructions on how to load replay data.

 ![Downloads](./github_actions_images/downloads.png)